0xbluemoon/Chrove_protocol/README.md

 # Chrove_protocol
 An anonymously pay and autonomous service

-# Why anonymous matters for proxy/VPN vendor?
+# Why anonymous and autonomous is important for proxy/VPN vendor?

 In some country, people suffer from internet censorship.
 There are many commercial VPN business.
 But most of them are blocked.